TempestAethel/Tempestaethel.github.io/README.md

 ---

-You can also visit my main page here: [TempestAethel](https://tempestaethel.github.io/TempestAethel/), which links to all my other projects and resources.
+You can also visit my main page here: [TempestAethel](https://tempestaethel.github.io/TempestAethel/), which links to other projects and resources.

 ---